velikhanov/TestWorkUnitedSkills/README.md

 12)Now you can run the project with the command in the console: `php artisan serve` and go to the site at the address specified in the console (usually http://127.0.0.1:8000/).

 P.S.
 To edit categories, you need to have administrator rights, for this open `PhpMyAdmin` and in the `testworkunitedskill` database in the `users` table, in the `role` column, change `0` to `1` in your account column.
+Also, the administrator can delete and edit all posts and comments.
+But the user can delete or edit only his post/comment.

 I hope you will like it!